 - and post launch updates.

-After launch, as part of our process, we allocate time spent educating and training our site owner or employees on how to make update to their sites.
+After launch, as part of our process, we allocate time spent educating and training our site owner or employees on how to make updates to their sites.

 If you were to hire a web designer today it can cost you about $45,000 to $75,000 per year depending on where you live in the country.
 We offer not only web design, but SEO optimization, SEM Marketing and Website Maintenance.
 We are half the cost of an in house employee and you don’t need to buy us a laptop, software, nor provide us with office space.
 Give us a call 1-800-292-1942 and allow us the opportunity to save you thousands of dollars.